George H. Taylor (meteorologist): Education and career

 Taylor was also the president of the American Association of State Climatologists from 1998 to 2000.
-In 2008, after he retired from OSU, he founded, and became the president of, the consulting firm Applied Climate Services, where he still worked as of February 2014.
+In 2008, after he retired from OSU, he founded, and became the president of, the consulting firm Applied Climate Services.

 Views on global warming

-Taylor has expressed a skeptical position on global warming.
-While his position is at odds with the scientific consensus on the topic, he has argued that "consensus in science doesn't really mean much.
+Taylor expressed a skeptical position on global warming.
+While his position was at odds with the scientific consensus on the topic, he argued that "consensus in science doesn't really mean much.
 What matters is the truth.
 Often consensus is wrong."

-Taylor considers global warming to be primarily caused by natural variability, not human activity, though he acknowledges that both have played a role.
+Taylor considered global warming to be primarily caused by natural variability, not human activity, though he acknowledged that both have played a role.
 In 2005, Taylor testified before the Environment Committee of the Oregon House of Representatives in opposition to a bill that would increase the fuel efficiency standards for automobiles in Oregon to match California's.
 In his testimony, he said, "I believe the effect of greenhouse gas is a relatively minor one," and "I really believe natural variation and natural factors are a bigger cause of climate change than you and I."

 Personal life

-Taylor is a vegetarian, rode a bike to Oregon State University when he worked there (as of 2007), and engages in many environmentalist practices.
+Taylor was a vegetarian, rode a bike to Oregon State University when he worked there, and engaged in many environmentalist practices.

+Death

+Taylor died November 8, 2022 suffering from Parkinson's Disease and Lewy Body Dementia.